 The natural History of Fall Colors

-Learn the ecological signfiicance behind the different colors of fall foliage.
+Learn the ecological signficance behind the different colors of fall foliage.
 This is part of a larger series on how the color of bark may be an adaptation for different ecological conditions.
 You can find the whole series here.
 For more natural history delivered right to your inbox, sign up for our (mostly) weekly newsletter.